Ammmar453/PortfolioWebsite/README.md

 I have updated the external links that take customers to my previous work so that they can view the websites that I have created.

 I have also started with the most important information first on the index page.
 An introduction and why people should pick me is all at the start of the home page.

+I have called attention to the headings by making use of high contrast, I have given the headings a background colour so that they stand out more.
+I have also done this with the link buttons so that they draw the users attention.